uspnick/ResponsiveMenuBar/README.md

 * menu.css: The CSS code for the menu bar and popup menu.
 * menu.js: The JavaScript code for the menu bar and popup menu.
 * jquery-3.5.1.min.js: The jQuery library required for the JavaScript code to work.
-* 01.html ...
+* 01 ...
 08.html  - simple html files with titles to test menu.html
-* common.js - is used in 01.html ...
-08.html to post Message to the parent to translate a mouse click inside iframe.
+* common.js - for 01 ...
+08.html to post 'iframeclick' message to the parent to translate a mouse click inside iframe.
-* common.css - is used in 01.html ...
+* common.css -for 01 ...
 08.html to set fonts